TITLE Webmaster-University Advancement

 Experience: At least one year of experience in web page design and development is required.

 Skills: Must be able to effectively communicate and collaborate with diverse constituencies with varying levels of technical knowledge.
 Effective interpersonal, organizational and team building skills are required.
 Strong oral and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of HTML, Java scripting, and streaming technologies is preferred.
 An understanding of accessibility issues related to disabled users is preferred.
 Work experience in higher education is preferred.

 1. Assumes responsibility for University Advancement’s websites (including the Offices of Development and Alumni Relations, the Missouri State University Alumni Association and its online community, the Missouri State University Foundation, and University Advancement) by planning, organizing, evaluating, and developing resources, making recommendations for the overall site regarding design, security, upgrades, and technical issues, monitoring the sites and gathering information from the University Advancement units to make refinements based on changing technology, user expectations, and web trends, and assisting with the promotion of the University Advancement websites in key search engines, journals, books, and directories.